shadows911/baruf/content/p/trace.md

 		"harry",
 		"figg"
 		],
-	"description": "Much has been made about \"the Trace\", the charm on underage witches and wizards that is used by the Ministry to detect illegal spellwork.
+	"description": "Much has been made about &#8220;the Trace&#8221;, the charm on underage witches and wizards that is used by the Ministry to detect illegal spellwork.
 The problem is that there is no such thing."
 }

 Much is made in *Harry Potter* about "the Trace", the charm on